Images © Arup / F2K

 © Arup

-Sustainability performance indicators – Prototype 01
+Sustainability performance indicators – real world data from Prototype 1

 The first physical MVP was used to test the flexibility of structural elements and to explore circular materials and supply chains.